-- commit to periodic reviews of their consumer engagement strategy or processes - apply a robust and thorough evaluation method to their consumer engagement strategy or processes.
-Service providers should develop their evaluation method and key performance indicators when they deliver their engagement strategy. - reset or realign identified priorities with consumer feedback and the evaluation and review results - renew their commitments (with CEO and board endorsement) to areas needing improvement or change.
+commit to periodic reviews (at least annually) of their consumer engagement strategy or processes

+- apply a robust and thorough evaluation method to their consumer engagement strategy or processes.
+Service providers should develop their evaluation method and key performance indicators when they implement their engagement strategy. - reset or realign identified priorities with consumer feedback (on the consumer engagement process as well as the subjects of engagement) and the evaluation and review results - renew their commitments (with CEO and board endorsement) to areas needing improvement or change.